BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/CASA/readme.md

 ### Sensitive Communities

-To create the Sensitive Communities shapefile, the [MTC Communities of Concern shapefile](http://opendata.mtc.ca.gov/datasets/mtc-communities-of-concern-2018-with-american-community-survey-data-2012-2016) is intersected with the BCDC Disadvantaged Communities shapefile.
-This process yielded duplicate
+To create the Sensitive Communities shapefile, the [MTC Communities of Concern shapefile](http://opendata.mtc.ca.gov/datasets/mtc-communities-of-concern-2018-with-american-community-survey-data-2012-2016) is intersected with the BCDC Disadvantaged Communities.

 ### Parcels Zoned for Housing

 Parcels meeting the definitions mentioned in the Analysis Parameters section were selected from the regionwide parcel shapefile.
-A shapefile with the outline of high-opportunity areas - areas classified as high or highest resource by the California Tax Credit Allocation Committee (to explore the methodology, see the [Opportunity Mapping Methodology document](https://www.treasurer.ca.gov/ctcac/opportunity/final-opportunity-mapping-methodology.pdf) - was overlaid on top of the new parcel shapefile.
+A shapefile with the outline of high-opportunity areas - areas classified as high or highest resource by the California Tax Credit Allocation Committee (to explore the methodology, see the [Opportunity Mapping Methodology document](https://www.treasurer.ca.gov/ctcac/opportunity/final-opportunity-mapping-methodology.pdf)) - was overlaid on top of the new parcel shapefile.
 To calculate the share of parcels within Opportunity Areas, Senstitive Communities, Transit Access Areas, High Displacement Areas, Project Affordability Areas, and various combinations of the these areas; parcels were converted into centroids.
 If a centroid fell within an analysis area, the corresponding parcel would be counted as being in the area.

 ### Rent Increases, 2011 to 2016